Congregation Dorshei Emet: Architecture

 The architect was Dorshei Emet member Roseanne Moss of the firm Fournier Gersovitz Moss et associés architectes.
 The new building's exterior was in the form of an unornamented rectangular solid.
-It was approximately twice the size of the old one, and had a social hall, library, larger kitchen, and more office space.
+It was about twice the size of the old one, and had a social hall, library, larger kitchen, and more office space.

 Interior

 The stained glass windows from the old building were installed in the new sanctuary, which one entered through a copper door.
 Additional stained glass windows were created by Montreal's Studio du Verre in 2005.

 The stained glass windows are heavily oriented towards abstract forms.
 Together with the Torah ark, they form the figure of a geometrical seven-branched candelabrum or menorah.
 The other sanctuary walls are pale beige and extremely simple in comparison.
 During the day, the interior is illuminated by natural light entering through the translucent walls overhead.
 At night, the entire building glows from interior artificial lighting.

 Sound damping and acoustics for the sanctuary was done by MJM Conseillers en Acoustique/MJM Acoustical Consultants.
 In accordance with Reconstructionist Judaism's view of Judaism as an evolving civilization, Dorshei Emet supports Jewish culture and artistic achievement, and the sanctuary is used not only for worship, but also for Jewish cultural and musical events.